Get access to a FREE week of menus

 - Preheat your waffle maker.

-- In a large bowl, combine the dry ingredients; flour, baking powder, sugar (if using) and salt.
-Create a well in the center and pour in milk mixture.
-Stir until just combined.
+- In a large bowl, combine the flour, baking powder, sugar, and salt.
+Create a well in the center and pour in the liquid mixture.
+Stir until combined and you have a smooth batter.
 A few lumps are okay, over stirred batter can make for tough, rubbery waffles.

-- Spoon a 1/2 cup batter onto the hot waffle maker.
-Spread the batter to within 1/4 inch of the edge of the grids.
-Close the lid and bake until the waffle is golden brown.
+- Spoon a ½ cup batter onto the hot waffle maker.
+Close the lid and bake as per waffle instructions, or until the waffle is golden brown.

 Recipe slightly adapted from ‘The Joy of Vegan Baking’ to fit my family’s taste.